 Mark(root) If markedBit(root) = false then markedBit(root) = true For each v referenced by root Mark(v)

 Note: If we have more than one root, then we simply have to call Mark() for all the root variables.

 As the name suggests it “sweeps” the unreachable objects i.e. it clears the heap memory for all the unreachable objects.
-All those objects whose marked value is set to false are cleared from the heap memory, for all other objects (reachable objects) the marked bit is set to false.
+All those objects whose marked value is set to false are cleared from the heap memory, for all other objects (reachable objects) the marked bit is set to true.

 Now the mark value for all the reachable objects is set to false, since we will run the algorithm (if required) and again we will go through the mark phase to mark all the reachable objects.